Abbey256/TrendyTrove/design_guidelines.md

 - Centered logo with tagline "World of Elegance"
 - Overlay with subtle gradient for text legibility
 - CTA button with blurred backdrop-blur-sm background
+- Auto-rotating slideshow with smooth transitions
+- No navigation arrows for cleaner mobile experience

 ### Product Cards
 - Clean white cards with subtle shadow on hover (hover:shadow-xl)